Our Story

 Our Mission

-From a labour rights approach, GAATW Canada addresses human trafficking through research, policy, advocacy, education, and reciprocal collaboration.
+From a labour rights perspective, GAATW Canada bridges community and scholarly expertise to address human trafficking through research, policy change, advocacy, education, and mutual partnerships.

-A world where everyone has access to their full human and labour rights.
+• everyone can exercise their full human and labour rights

 Our Values

-Accountability, Anti-colonialism, Anti-racism, Decarceralism, Gender inclusivity, Intersectional feminism, Justice, Rights.
+Accountability, Anti-colonialism, Anti-racism, Decarceralism, Gender inclusivity, Intersectional feminism, Justice, Labour and Human Rights.

 Position Statement

 GAATW Canada’s work is rooted in several guiding principles.
-This is our platform for a more just Canadian society to prevent, reduce, and address human trafficking and promote the rights of individuals who are trafficked and at-risk groups.
+This is our platform for a more just Canadian society to prevent, reduce, and address human trafficking and promote the rights of individuals who are at-risk or trafficked,as well as individuals who have been harmed by anti-trafficking initiatives.

-Currently, anti-trafficking rhetoric largely ignores these macro socio-economic realities and instead focuses on individuals (e.g., traffickers, victims).
+Currently, anti-trafficking work largely ignores these larger, causal issues and instead focuses on individuals (e.g., traffickers, victims).
 This focus often results in disempowering, short-sighted services for individuals who are at risk or trafficked in Canada.

-We acknowledge the limitations and harms of Canada’s law and order trafficking framework and aim to shift protectionist and criminalization approaches to approaches that respect individual agency and labour rights.
+We acknowledge the limitations and harms of Canada’s law and order trafficking framework and aim to shift to approaches that respect individual choice and labour rights.

 GAATW Canada commits to action and advocacy to make concrete political and social change in the anti-trafficking landscape across Canada.

-We embed an intersectional non-discrimination lens in all our work.
+We strive to be inclusive and non-discriminatory in all our work.
 This means we do not discriminate on any grounds, including race, ethnicity, descent, sexual orientation, gender identity, religion, age, immigration status, birth or other status, or occupation (including work in the informal sectors such as domestic work and sex work, among others).

 We employ the highest degree of accountability in our work to encourage a more transparent and effective use of anti-trafficking funding, resources, and statistics among all anti-trafficking stakeholders in Canada.